The terms turtle and terrapin can easily be confused as both of these animals belong to the Order Chelonia and are Reptiles.

 - Turtles have flippers for legs, while terrapins have legs with modified claws, giving them good climbing ability.

-- Turtles are usually shy animals and do not have an attacking nature, while terrapins are aggressive and have sharp teeth that they use to bite off danger.
+- Turtles are shy animals and do not have an attacking nature, while terrapins are aggressive and have sharp teeth that they use to bite off danger.